DFE-Digital/fe-college-reference-data/notes-and-change-log.md

 ## East Coast College

 None of the address match the GIAS data or AoC data.
-Have gone with the address on their site.
+Using the Lowestoft Campus as the college address as this matches governance docs.

 ## Eastleigh College, Fareham College,